From the Archives (First published Wednesday, October 24, 2007, by Susan)

 I don't enjoy goodbyes.
 I haven't figured out all the "rules" yet, even in middle age, and I never quite know if I will find this to be one of those awkward times - a moment of usually short, and very often intense discomfort.
 We began to gather our things and I braced myself for that last uncomfortable moment, ready to say, "So long," to these new and old friends.

 I needn't have worried about any awkward moments with this new friend.
 His parting words, accompanied by a friendly, accepting hug, were simply, "Let me know what happens with your dad..."

 Let me know what happens with your dad.

 For me, there was more in those eight words than in all the other conversation that happened that afternoon.
+Those eight words told me he was listening, really listening.
+And more than that, he cares.
 As my concern for my dad continues I remember those words sometimes.
 They come back like a warm and welcome blanket over my chilly set of worries.

 Still waters run deep.
 And sometimes they run very deep.
 And sometimes they leave a good and lasting mark.